AdobeDocs/experience-manager-cloud-service.en/help/security/cdn-and-waf-rules.md

 * Setup: Discover how to setup, configure, and deploy traffic filter rules, including the advanced WAF rules.
 * Rules syntax: Read about how to declare traffic filter rules in the cdn.yaml configuration file.
 This includes both the traffic filter rules available to all Sites and Forms customers, as well as the subcategory of WAF rules for those who license that capability.
 * Rules examples: See examples of declared rules to get you on your way.
-* Rules with rate limits: Learn how to use rate limiting rules to protect your site from high volume attacks.
+* Rate limit rules: Learn how to use rate limiting rules to protect your site from high volume attacks.
 * CDN logs: See what declared rules and WAF Flags match your traffic.
 * Dashboard Tooling: Analyze your CDN logs to come up with new traffic filter rules.
 * Tutorial: Practical knowledge about the feature, including how to use dashboard tooling to declare the right rules.